lightdash/lightdash/docs/docs/guides/how-to-create-dimensions.md

 # How to create dimensions

-**Dimensions in lightdash come from the columns defined in your dbt project**
+**Dimensions in Lightdash come from the columns defined in your dbt project**

 ## Declare columns in your dbt projects

-Once you've launched your lightdash project you should be able to see a list of all of the models from your connected dbt project.
+Once you've launched your Lightdash project you should be able to see a list of all of the models from your connected dbt project.

 ![screenshot-tables-view](assets/screenshot-tables-view.png)

-If you click on any of the models within your lightdash project, you'll see the dimensions and metrics for that model listed on the left side.
+If you click on any of the models within your Lightdash project, you'll see the dimensions and metrics for that model listed on the left side.

-The dimensions you see in lightdash are the columns that you've defined in your model's dbt YAML file.
-If you include descriptions for your columns, these will be pulled into lightdash automatically!
+The dimensions you see in Lightdash are the columns that you've defined in your model's dbt YAML file.
+If you include descriptions for your columns, these will be pulled into Lightdash automatically!

 :::info

-For a dimension to appear in lightdash, you need to declare it as a column in your YAML file.
+For a dimension to appear in Lightdash, you need to declare it as a column in your YAML file.

 :::